the-mikedavis/lru_bench/README.md

 ### Discussion

-With a very small cache, `lru` outperforms the custom implementations here.
+With a very small cache, `lru` outperforms the implementation here.
 `lru`'s performance degrades as `Capacity` is increased though.
 This can be explained by `lru`'s use of a list for the tracking of expriation data.
 For example, take a common case where the LRU is full and a new element is